nglasl/silverstripe-fusion/README.md

 ### Tags

 These will be automatically consolidated, based on data objects ending with `Tag`.
-To further customise this process, you may define the following configuration:
+To further customise this process, you may define the following:

 ```yaml
 FusionService: